 But this time round I spotted an extra inscription.

 It said, ‘Fuck this sad fool.’

 Think that’s nasty?
 Think again.
-There is a perfectly sound reasoning behind the comment.
-Glorifying sadness such as the above is the same as glorifying defeat, and it cannot be allowed to pass.
-What does this man portray, after all, other than total, utter defeat and failure.
-‘Look at me, I used to be something, but now I’m not, and I’m ok with it.
+I did, and my initial shock at the crass comment gave way to a nod.
+Sad fool indeed!
+There’s a perfectly sound reasoning behind the comment.
+Glorifying sadness such as the above is the same as glorifying defeat, and it can’t be allowed to pass.
+What does this man portray, after all, other than total, utter defeat and failure?
+‘Look at me,’ it says, ‘I used to be something, but now I’m not, and I’m ok with it.
 Look at me revelling in my situation, indulging in my own downfall.
 This is me not trying to change things.
-I’m perfectly content to just sit down and look destitute, with my loafers still on and my slack pants and collar shirt wrapped tight around me, not trying to turn things around.
-I am doing my best not trying to become anything again.’
+I’m perfectly content to just sit down and look destitute, with my loafers on and my slack pants and collar shirt wrapped tight around me, not trying to turn things around.
+I’m doing my best not trying to become anything again.’

 It would be different if this man were shown to be doing something.
 His fall from a person of worth to a worthless being could be portrayed in a thousand ways without indulging in the surrender of failure.
-He could be seen scrounging for food, or getting dirty in the glitzy shadow of a bank, or working a demeaning job, highlighting his humiliation and defeat – images that would invite rage and contempt for the system that did this to him.
+He could be seen scrounging for food, or getting dirty in the glitzy shadow of a bank, or working a job, highlighting his humiliation and defeat – images that would invite rage and contempt for the system that did this to him.
 No one would have the gall to ridicule or deface such a statement.
 If they did, they would be the sad fools, not the man in the picture.

 But the artist got it wrong.
 He or she chose to depict the callousness of modern times through the image of an idle person, a man who used to be worth something, and who’s now worth nothing, not because of what was done to him, but because of what he chooses to do about it: nothing.

 Sad, sad fool.
 (I’m really talking about the artist.
 All this time, it’s the artist that got to me, I just realized.)